Building a UI Plugin

 vercel --prod

-The template includes a vercel.json and api/index.js adapter that handles routing: static UI files from dist/, API requests through the serverless function.
+The template includes a vercel.json and api/index.js adapter that handles routing: the standalone app is served at /app, / redirects to /app, and API requests go through the serverless function.

 After deploying, update your app manifest with the production endpoint: